There are several types of acne. Comedonal acne is characterized by many small, flesh-colored bumps that make the skin appear bumpy.

 The latest evidence has been for avoiding sugary foods and cow’s milk, which seem to cause breakouts for some people.
 Eating dark chocolate may worsen existing acne.

 There needs to be more research to make standard dietary recommendations for everyone.
-It helps keep a log of diet and see if any foods worsen acne.
+It helps keep a diet log and see if any foods worsen acne.

 If acne will not go away or has worsened, prescription-strength acne treatments may help.
 These may include oral antibiotics, antibiotic ointments, oral contraceptive pills for women, and isotretinoin.